louparker/random-music-quiz/README.md

 ### Timer on the game page

 The timer is an important game feature which adds pressure to the players game experience.
-It is restarted whenever a question is answered or when it reaches zero.
+It is restarted whenever a question is answered and the game ends when it reaches zero.

 ### Score counter on the game page